RoadieHQ/marketing-site/content/docs/tech-insights/builtin-data-sources/index.md

 Generates facts which indicate the quality of data in the spec.owner field.

-**Annotations used:** None, applicable to entities which are component, domain, system, api, resource our template kind
+**Annotations used:** None, applicable to entities which are component, domain, system, api, resource or template kind

 <details>
 <summary> <b>Facts</b> </summary>